-Please note that we are currently working on a range of more in-depth guides that will be published on this website.
+Please note that we have created a range of more in-depth guides that are published on this website.
+If you want to take a look at these, start here: https://www.weavatools.com/tips/.
 You may also take note of the FAQ material we have created for customer support here.

 1a.
 Highlight Websites:

 Drag your mouse across the paragraph that you would like to highlight, then pick the color you want on the highlighter popup.